Koperaal-Cod3/Koperaal-Cod3/README.md

 - 👋 Hi, I’m @Koperaal-Cod3
 - 👀 I’m interested in ...
-Learning
 - 🌱 I’m currently learning ...
-Coding, Hacking, Trading
 - 💞️ I’m looking to collaborate on ...
-Projects
-- 📫 How to reach me ... instagram(we_improving)

 <!---
 Koperaal-Cod3/Koperaal-Cod3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.